No. 1 Scheffler has lead alone going to Colonial final round

 The last PGA Tour player with five wins in a season before the start of June was Tom Watson in 1980.

-Todd got to 9 under with a 31-foot birdie putt at the par-3 eighth hole that put him 5 under for his round.
-It was his second birdie of at least 30 feet — the other came at No. 2 after he opened with an 8-foot eagle putt at the 551-yard first hole.
+Todd got to 9 under with a 31-foot birdie putt at the par-3 eighth hole that put him 5 under for his round before 10 consecutive pars.
+That was his second birdie of at least 30 feet — the other came at No. 2 after he opened with an 8-foot eagle putt at the 551-yard first hole.

+“Really it’s just kind of about, not necessarily hanging on, but just making sure you continue to play smart golf and don’t go out there and try and birdie every hole and maybe shoot yourself in the foot by playing too aggressive,” Todd said.
+“I did a good job of managing the wind and the golf course and scrambled pretty well there on the back nine.”

 Beau Hossler and Stallings began the third round tied with Scheffler for the lead.
 Scheffler had also been part of the lead after 18 holes, when a Colonial-record eight players were tied atop the leaderboard.

-Stallings was quickly two strokes off the lead after bogey at the par-3 eight hole, where he missed a 5-foot par chance.
-He had another bogey at No. 10, but three birdies over his last seven holes got him even for the round after a finishing four-footer.
+Stallings followed with another bogey at the par-3 eight hole, where he missed a 5-foot par chance, and another at No. 10.
+But three birdies over his last seven holes got him even for the round after a finishing four-footer.

-Pereira finished with a 50-foot putt at No. 18 for his third birdie in the last five holes for a round of 68 to put him at 6-under 204.
+“I managed pretty well all day.
+Just kept the ball in front of me,” Stallings said.
+“Hit a really nice pitch on 7, kind of one of those awkward putts, like a four-footer up the hill with the wind blowing straight across.
+Kind of the exact same thing on 8 … Misjudged my pitch on 10 and next thing you know you’re 3 over par.”

-It comes a week after Pereira blew the PGA Championship lead and missed getting into the playoff with Justin Thomas and Dallas-area resident Will Zalatoris because of a double bogey on the 72nd hole.
+Pereira last week blew the PGA Championship lead and missed getting into a playoff with Justin Thomas and Dallas-area resident Will Zalatoris because of a double bogey on the 72nd hole.

-Thomas, the world’s fifth-ranked player, and Zalatoris both shot 3 over the first two rounds to miss the Colonial cut.
+Thomas, the world’s fifth-ranked player and PGA winner, and Zalatoris both shot 3 over the first two rounds to miss the Colonial cut.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports